Skons/hassio-addons/dutch_gas_prices/DOCS.md

 ## Home Assistant Sensor

 MQTT is used to automatically have sensors discovered.
-A sensor per gas station and per fuel_type will appear alongside the sensor.dutch_gas_prices_status.
-The latter one will provide information about the processing time.
+There will be a sensor per gas station if a specific gas station based on id is configured.
+All gas stations that appear within a radius will also appear if publish_all is set to true.
+And a list of lowest priced gas stations per fuel_type will appear if the radius is used.
+The sensor.dutch_gas_prices_status will always be there and it will provide information about the processing time.

 The following fuel_type can be used in the payloads below.
 - euro95